kanehekili/VideoCut/README.md

 * Currently transcoding is precise, but far too slow.
 Remuxing is faster than ffmpeg native

 10.11.2018
-* Increased the VBV Buffer for mpeg2 remuxing (not yet packaged, copy remux5 file)
+* Increased the VBV Buffer for mpeg2 remuxing

 In case of problems open an issue.